mabl11/mabl11/README.md

 - 👀 I’m interested in things
 - 🌱 I’m currently learning nice things
 - 💞️ I’m looking to collaborate on very nice things
-- 📫 Reach me with the barnd new M1, Apples newest CPU with integradted RAM and a GPU.
+- 📫 Reach me with the brand new M1
+-

 <!---
 mabl11/mabl11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.